dansackett/frontend-goodness/README.md

 Router Templates
 ================

-When adding new routes to you app, you should add them to the `public/templates` directory.
+When adding new routes to your app, you should add templates to the `public/templates` directory.
 These will be directly served and is a good place to organize all partials and the like.